My Summer Reading 2022

 This summer I found an eclectic mix of books in some cute little bookshops in the UK.
 Most of these books had sticky notes taped under them with positive remarks from other readers, so I decided to give them a go.
-Hope you find a book here in my Summer Reading 2022 that you might like!
+Hope you you enjoy this selection of Laid-Back Reads for Summer Holidays

 1. The Penguin Lessons by Tom Michell